-Before joining IRI, Lindsay worked for several members and the leadership of the U.S. House of Representatives, as political director for a political action committee, and for Jack Kemp’s 1988 presidential campaign.
+Before joining IRI, Mr. Lloyd worked for several members and the leadership of the U.S. House of Representatives, as political director for a political action committee, and for Jack Kemp’s 1988 presidential campaign.
 He graduated from Georgetown University’s School of Foreign Service.

 America’s Embrace of Democracy Abroad Matters at Home